 Ask about the Eight Nation Alliance

-He alludes his heritage to the most violent anti-colonial uprising in China’s history, instigated by a Chinese secret society so dangerous it needed a coalition of eight foreign countries to quell.
-The Yihequan, or Fists of Harmony and Justice aimed to exterminate colonial powers and religions.
-The wars were filled with horror stories of violence and beheadings, from both sides.
-Obviously, with this verse he’s trying to allude to the cause of this historical uprising – foreigners coming here and thinking they can get away doing whatever they want to Chinese locals.
+Here, he’s alluding himself to the most violent anti-colonial uprising in China’s history, instigated by a Chinese secret society so dangerous it needed a coalition of eight foreign countries to quell.
+The Yihequan, or Fists of Harmony and Justice aimed to expel colonial powers and religions.
+The wars were filled with horror stories of violence and beheadings.
+Obviously, with this verse, he’s trying to say “get out, before I kick you out.”

-He also makes a big show of chopping off the head of a 瓜老外 mannequin with a bat.
+And here, he makes a big show of lopping off the head of a gua lao wai.

 [I’m] cursing the shit out of you